What Is The Freezing Temperature Of Water In Celsius

 Q: Why is the freezing point of water important?

 A: The freezing point of water is a fundamental reference point in science and has numerous practical applications.
-It affects everything from food storage and climate patterns to engineering and biology.
+In real terms, it affects everything from food storage and climate patterns to engineering and biology.
 Understanding the freezing point helps us predict and control the behavior of water in various situations.

 Q: Does the freezing point of water change?